 Kitchen appliance circuits that need to be separate include garbage disposers, dishwashers, refrigerators, microwave ovens, electric ovens, electric ranges, and a dedicated circuit for a dining room receptacle.

-When you consider placing outlets for countertop use, remember that small appliances like crock pots, coffee pots, electric griddles, and pizza ovens come with short 2-foot cords.
+When you consider placing outlets for countertop use, remember that small appliances like crock pots, coffee pots, electric griddles, and pizza ovens come with short two-foot cords.
 Try to imagine where you'll be using each small appliance that you have and position the outlets accordingly.
 Remember that an outlet is required within two feet of each side of the sink and an outlet no more than two feet from the end of the counter.
 In no circumstance is there to be more than four feet between countertop outlets.

 GFCI Outlets in Wet Areas